 David L. Pierson Concerto Competition

-The purpose of this competition is to identify outstanding talented young musicians in the Dayton metropolitan and surrounding areas, to encourage young musicians to pursue further study, and to stimulate competition among student musicians.
+The purpose of this competition is to identify outstanding talented young musicians in the Dayton Metropolitan and surrounding areas, to encourage them to pursue further study, and to stimulate competition.
+The winner will have the opportunity to perform at a Dayton Performing Arts Alliance Learning Programs concert in the 2026–2027 season.

 Eligibility

-- Contestants must be a member of their high school’s band or orchestra (exceptions are made for piano, harp, and home-schooled students).
+- Contestants must be a member of their high school’s band or orchestra (exceptions are made for piano, harp, home-schooled students, as well as students in schools without band or orchestra programs).

-- First place David L. Pierson Concerto Competition winners may not enter again.
+- First place David L. Pierson Concerto Competition winners from previous years may not enter again.

-- Contestants may audition on any orchestra instruments.
+- Contestants may audition with any orchestral instrument, including piano.

-- Contestants must be legal residents of the state of Ohio (exceptions are made for contestants who are members of the Dayton Philharmonic Youth Orchestras or students of Dayton Philharmonic Orchestra musicians).
+- Contestants must be a resident of the state of Ohio (exceptions are made for contestants who are members of the Dayton Philharmonic Youth Orchestras or students of Dayton Philharmonic Orchestra musicians).

 Repertoire

 - The repertoire selection should be not less than 3 minutes or more than 8 minutes in length.
-Only one movement of a concerto is required and if the movement is more than 8 minutes, please make appropriate cuts.
+Only one movement of a concerto is required.
+If the movement is more than 8 minutes, please make appropriate cuts.

 - Each contestant must provide the judges with an original copy of the composition with measure numbers marked.

-- Piano accompaniment is required; applicants must arrange for their own accompanist.
+- A collaborative pianist is required; applicants must arrange for their own pianist.

 Awards

-- If, in the Artistic Director’s opinion, a winner should be chosen, that person will receive a $500 prize and will perform at an education concert during the 2023-2024 season.
-Second- and third-place winners will receive $200 and $100 awards, respectively.
+- If, in the judges’ opinion, a winner should be chosen, that person will receive an $800 prize and will perform at a DPAA Learning Programs concert during the 2026-2027 season.
+Second and third-place winners will receive $550 and $400 awards, respectively.

 Steps to Submit Your Application

-- Contestants will be notified of their audition time around 5 days before June 3.
+- Applicants will be notified of their audition time one week before May 9.

-- Arrive at the competition at least 15 minutes before your assigned audition time.
-Warm-up rooms will be available, but you may not have a chance to warm-up with your accompanist.
+- Arrive at the competition at least 30 minutes before your assigned audition time.
+Warm-up rooms will be available; however, you will not be guaranteed any time with the piano in the room.
+Only contestants and their pianists will be admitted to the rehearsal room and audition room.

 Questions

-- If you have any other questions, please contact education@daytonperformingarts.org
+Please read the instructions above carefully.
+If you have any questions, please contact education@daytonperformingarts.org

 The High School Vocal Competition